SAFEHR-data/flowehr.io/_pages/overview.md

 ## 2. The Imaging Researchers
 As a _medical imaging research team at an NHS academic medical centre_,
-we want _a safe, user-friendly environment with industry standard tools & applications and access to pseudonymised, linked DICOM and routinely collected electronic healthcare data_, so that _we can iteratively develop and evaluate cutting-edge multi-modal computer vision models for improving health outcomes_.
+we want _a safe, user-friendly environment with industry standard tools & applications and access to pseudonymised, linked DICOM and routinely collected electronic healthcare data_,
+so that _we can iteratively develop and evaluate cutting-edge multi-modal computer vision models for improving health outcomes_.

 ## 3. The Informatics Researchers
 As a _health informatics research team at an NHS academic medical centre_,
-we want _a safe, user-friendly environment with industry standard tooling and access to retrospective, pseudonymised, routinely collected healthcare data_,
+we want _a safe, user-friendly environment with industry standard tooling and access to retrospective, de-identified, routinely collected healthcare data_,
 so that _we can tackle questions of regional population health, epidemiology, long-term health outcome comparisons or health inequality_.